Tropical coamoeba and torus-equivariant homological mirror symmetry for the projective space: Introduction

+The lattice polytope associated with $X'$ and the Newton polytope of $W'$ in Corollary \ref{cor:embedding} are sufficiently large simplexes containing $\Delta$.
+As the equivalence in Corollary \ref{cor:hms} is given explicitly, one can in principle reduce homological mirror symmetry for a general toric stack to the problems of \begin{itemize} \item the behavior of the derived category of toric stacks under birational trasformations, and \item the behavior of critical values of Laurent polynomials under deformations, \end{itemize} without any further Floer-theoretic computations on vanishing cycles.
+This is a special case of the relation between homological mirror symmetry and the minimal model program discussed in \cite{Ballard-Favero-Katzarkov_VGITDC, Diemer-Katzarkov-Kerr_SGR}.

 The organization of this paper is as follows: We collect basic definitions on Fukaya categories in Section \ref{sc:fuk}.
-Symplectic Picard-Lefschetz theory developed by Seidel is recalled in Section \ref{sc:PL}, which is used in Section \ref{sc:p3} to prove homological mirror symmetry for $\bP^3$.
+Symplectic Picard-Lefschetz theory and homological mirror symmetry for $\bP^2$ by Seidel are recalled in Section \ref{sc:PL} and Section \ref{sc:p2} respectively, which are used in Section \ref{sc:p3} to prove homological mirror symmetry for $\bP^3$.
 The Fukaya category of the mirror of $\bP^n$ for general $n$ is computed in Section \ref{sc:induction} by an induction on $n$.
 In Section \ref{sc:coamoeba}, we define a tropical coamoeba as a combinatorial object which encode the information of the Fukaya category, and show that it allows one to summarize the result in Section \ref{sc:induction} in a nice way.

 {\em Acknowledgment}: K.~U. thanks Alexander Esterov, Akira Ishii and Dominic Joyce for useful discussions and remarks.
+We also thank the anonymous referee for suggesting several improvements.
 M.~F. is supported by Grant-in-Aid for Young Scientists (No.19.8083).
 K.~U. is supported by Grant-in-Aid for Young Scientists (No.18840029).
 This work has been done while K.~U. is visiting the University of Oxford, and he thanks the Mathematical Institute for hospitality and Engineering and Physical Sciences Research Council for financial support.